 - Car deposit is 200 GBP in the UK regardless of the car type.
 The company will hold the deposit approximately a week after you’ve returned the car.

-- It’s cheaper to rent a car for long distance travel than to ride the train.
-Buses (coach) are even cheaper option, but it takes forever.
+- It’s cheaper to rent a car for long-distance travel than to ride the train.
+Buses (coach) are an even cheaper option, but it takes forever.

 - The above is valid for more than 1 person 😉

 - The highway speed limit is 70 miles/hour.
 That’s 113km.
 Driving with 75 won’t be an issue but don’t go above that.